About This Disease

-Malaria is a serious mosquito-borne disease caused by a parasite.
-It is transmitted to humans by Anopheles mosquitoes.
-There are five types of malaria parasites of which Plasmodium falciparum is the most severe and can be fatal.
-Plasmodium vivax, P. malariae, P. ovale, and P. knowlesi also cause human disease that is generally far milder and not life-threatening.
+Malaria is a serious mosquito-borne disease caused by parasites in the Plasmodium genus.
+It is transmitted to humans by the Anopheles mosquitoes.
+Plasmodium falciparum can cause severe and fatal disease in human.
+Other members of the Plasmodium genus; P. vivax, P. malariae, P. ovale, and P. knowlesi cause human disease that is generally milder and not life-threatening.
 Malaria is a significant problem in areas of Asia, Africa, and Central and South America.
 Unless precautions are taken, any person living in or traveling to a country where malaria is present can get the disease.
 Malaria is not a problem in Hawaii because the Anopheles mosquito is not found here.
-However, persons who were infected overseas have been diagnosed with malaria after arrival in Hawaii.
+However, persons who were infected in malaria endemic regions have been diagnosed with malaria after arrival in Hawaii.

 Symptoms of malaria include fever, chills, backache, and headache.
 Cycles of chills, fever, and sweating that subside and then return every 1, 2, or 3 days (depending on the type of malaria) are common signs of malaria infection.
 Malaria can also cause vomiting, diarrhea, coughing, and yellowing (jaundice) of the skin or whites of the eyes.
 Patients with severe P. falciparum malaria may develop bleeding problems, shock, kidney or liver failure, central nervous system problems, and coma.

 The period between the mosquito bite and the start of illness is usually 7 to 21 days.
 Certain types of malaria parasites can take several months to cause symptoms.